-In his role as Principal and designer, Hugh has worked across countries, sectors, and scales, focusing on the dialogue between natural and urban space as well as the expression of architectural structure and a building’s internal biology.
-These core principals have led to the design of a broad portfolio of dynamic buildings, each identifiable by their imaginative forms, expressive façades, and inventive planning.
+As a designer at KPF for 30 years, Hugh focuses on the dialogue between built form and urban space.
+His work emphasizes the effective use and expression of architectural structure and a building’s internal biology, with thoughtful attention to craft and detail.
+These core principles have led to the design of a broad portfolio of institutionally and commercially successful buildings, identifiable by their imaginative partis, expressive façades, and inventive planning.

-Hugh often volunteers his time to benefit the next generation of architects.
-He taught design studio for two years at Cornell University and has lectured on architectural design, professional practice, and environmental systems.
-He has also served as guest critic on design juries for Columbia University, Parsons School of Design, Cornell University, the University of Nevada at Las Vegas, the University of Kentucky, and Penn State University.
+Hugh has taught design studios at Cornell University and lectured on architectural design, professional practice, and environmental systems.
+He has also served as a guest critic on design juries for Columbia University, the Parsons School of Design, Cornell University, the University of Nevada at Las Vegas, the University of Kentucky, and Penn State University.